sceendy/sceendy.github.io/src/pages/posts/2021/03-19-my-desk.markdown

 My wireless noise-cancelling headphones are great for meetings and for heads-down working time.
 My son is on the other side of the house being taken care of and he's not always cooperative so these headphones are perfect to not get distracted.

 These items have helped me stay organized, feel focused, and overall kept me productive as I've worked remotely for the past 5+ years.
-I